This post may contain affiliate links. For more information, read my disclosure policy.

 What’s in Layered Pea Salad?

-- Lettuce: Shredded or chopped romaine lettuce or swap iceberg
+- Lettuce: Shredded or chopped romaine lettuce or swap iceberg for ease.

-- Cheese: Shredded cheddar cheese is the best!
+- Shredded cheddar cheese is the best!

 - I highly recommend serving it in a big glass dish or a trifle dish so you can see all the colorful layers.